Arcabidi/2.5D-Beat-Em-Up-Template-Documentation/docs/systems/animation.md

 ## Scripting folder

-The code files in this section are at `BeatEmUpTemplate/Assets/Scripting/Systems/08 - Animation`.
+The code files in this section are at `BeatEmUpTemplate/Assets/Scripting/Animation`.

 <figure markdown="span">
     ![animation_scripting.png](../../assets/images/animation_scripting.png)